justlab-ai/my-ovae/README.md

 ## Description
 MyOvae is a next-generation wellness companion designed to help individuals navigate their Polycystic Ovary Syndrome (PCOS) journey with confidence and clarity.
 The application leverages AI-powered insights, data-driven analytics, and a supportive community to provide a personalized experience for managing symptoms, tracking cycles, and improving overall well-being.

-This project is built with Next.js, TypeScript, Tailwind CSS, ShadCN for UI components, and Firebase for backend services.
+This project is built with Next.js, TypeScript, Tailwind CSS, and ShadCN for UI components.

 ## Features
 - **AI-Powered Insights**: Get personalized coaching, symptom predictions, and nutritional analysis from our intelligent assistant, Ovie.